mosabami/modernize-app-ai-ready/exercises/ex-1/5-run-container.md

     ![ixlyml4r.png](../../media/ixlyml4r.png)

-   {: .warning }
-   > You may minimize Visual Studio Code but don’t close the Visual Studio Code Terminal window at this time.
+   > ⚠️ You may minimize Visual Studio Code but don’t close the Visual Studio Code Terminal window at this time.

 1. Open a web browser and go to **http://localhost:8002/setup**.
 The **Contoso Hotel Setup** page displays.